- What We Do

 - Donate to POST

-The Bay Area wild turkeys we have in our open spaces aren’t native to California.
-They’re a subspecies from the southwest brought to the state by the California Fish and Game Commission as a trophy hunting bird in the second half of the last century.
+Did you know that the Bay Area’s wild turkeys aren’t native to California?
+They’re actually a subspecies from the southwest introduced to the state by the California Fish and Game Commission as a trophy hunting bird in the second half of the last century.
+Who knew, right?

-Part of the reason for their success is their curious appetite.
-As omnivores, they have options when it comes to finding their next meal.
+Part of the reason they are able to so easily acclimate to the state is their curious appetite.
+As omnivores, wild turkeys have options when it comes to finding their next meal.
 Seeds, berries, roots, insects, even small reptiles and amphibians are all fair game.

-Unlike their domesticated cousins, wild turkeys are capable flyers.
+And unlike their domesticated cousins, wild turkeys are capable flyers so they can move more easily through our open spaces.
 You’ll often see them cruising low through the forest canopy or up to a comfy perch to settle in for a night’s snooze.
-There’s still no comparison to the gracefulness of the bald eagle, but, again, Franklin’s reasoning makes a bit more sense.

-They’re a courageous bird, too.
-In the spring, during mating season, it’s not uncommon for males to become aggressive towards people and charge valiantly toward a group of passing hikers.
-Terrifying though it may be, their courage is unquestionable and you have to give a nod to Franklin for recognizing that.
+There’s a dark side to these birds though too.
+In the spring, during mating season, it’s not uncommon for males to become aggressive toward people and charge valiantly toward a group of passing hikers.
+So, note to self during the spring breeding season: give them plenty of room.

-There’s still considerable debate around the impact these birds are having on the state’s ecosystem.
-Studies have shown that these non-native wild turkeys are eating endangered species and threatening ecosystem balance, while others have found little evidence of negative effects.
+It’s clear, California’s wild turkeys are here to stay.
+But there’s still considerable debate around the impact these birds are having on the state’s ecosystem.
+Some studies have shown that these non-native wild turkeys are eating endangered species and threatening the balance of local ecosystems, while others have found little evidence of the bird’s negative impacts.
 As their population expands, it will be important for us to better understand their impacts on the land.

-Stay tuned and in the meantime, enjoy your turkey – native or not.
+So, stay tuned as we learn more about this gregarious critter.
+And, in the meantime, enjoy your turkey – native or not.